 Sir Muir Gray

-Muir Gray entered the Public Health Service by joining the City of Oxford Health Department in 1972 after qualifying in medicine in Glasgow, the city of his birth.
+Sir Muir Gray entered the Public Health Service in 1972 by joining the City of Oxford Health Department.

-He is worked with both NHS England and Public Health England to bring about a transformation of care with the aim of increasing value for both populations and individuals launching the NHS Atlases of Variation.
-He set up the Centre for Sustainable Healthcare and Better Value Healthcare and has published a series of How To Handbooks, for example, How `to Get Better Value Healthcare, How To Build Healthcare Systems and How To Create the Right Healthcare Culture.
-This is now a Social Enterprise - the Oxford Centre for Triple Value Healthcare.
+He has worked with both NHS England and Public Health England to bring about a transformation of care with the aim of increasing value for both populations and individuals.
 He was the principal expert adviser to the European Union in the production of their report on Value Based Healthcare in 2019.

 His mission, of fifty years, is how to help people live longer better.
 He published a book for people aged seventy called Sod70! one for the younger decade, with Claire Parker, called Sod60!, and, with the Green Goddess Diana Mora, Sod Sitting, Get Moving and a book on diet - Sod It, Eat Well!

 Based on his research and experience he has developed a new model to help people Live Longer Better, to compress morbidity at the end of life and to reduce the incidence of dementia and frailty and therefore reduce the need for social care.
 The time is now, join the Revolution today!